 The Turnaround Action Plan (TAP) that followed set forth Five Promises, the second of which is that "Every school will be staffed and led by supported, empowered educators."
-The TAP also presented a series of goals and benchmarks to assess the progress of the takeover in such areas as student achievement, student and teacher attendance, graduation rate, and climate and culture, as well as some related to this Commission's charge such as:
+The TAP also presented a series of goals and benchmarks to assess the progress of the takeover in such areas as student achievement, student and teacher attendance, graduation rate, and climate and culture.
+The arrival of the pandemic in 2020 disrupted the progress of public education everywhere, and the Providence Public Schools has amended the TAP from time to time to provide for more "realistic" annual goals.
+With that said, even after accounting for external conditions, the Providence Public Schools have not achieved progress to address the needs identified at the start of the takeover with sufficient urgency.